Pavel-research/raml-specs-separated/overlays.md

 _Target Tree_ is validated.

 If the _Extension Tree_ is an Overlay, _Target Tree_ is compared to the _Master Tree_.
-There MUST NOT be any differences, other than those listed in the "Allowed differences" table in the [Overlays](#overlays) section.
+There MUST NOT be any differences, except of the differences in informative nodes.
 Otherwise the process is cancelled.

 _Target Tree_ has its resource types and Traits applied.